CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/help/ena-cmaq-cluster.md

 Q: What are the pre-requisites to enabling EFA on an instance?

-EFA support can be enabled either at the launch of the instance or added to a stopped instance.
-EFA devices cannot be attached to a running instance.
+"EFA support can be enabled either at the launch of the instance or added to a stopped instance.
+EFA devices cannot be attached to a running instance."

-<a href"https://aws.amazon.com/blogs/aws/now-available-elastic-fabric-adapter-efa-for-tightly-coupled-hpc-workloads/">Elastic Fabric Adapter for Tightly Coupled Workloads</a>
+<a href="https://aws.amazon.com/blogs/aws/now-available-elastic-fabric-adapter-efa-for-tightly-coupled-hpc-workloads">Elastic Fabric Adapter for Tightly Coupled Workloads</a>

 Quoted from the above link.